Optimal Transport for Structure Learning Under Missing Data: Proofs

-where $d_c$ is a metric between two complete vectors in $\mathbb{R}^{d}$.
+where $l_c$ is a metric between two complete vectors in $\mathbb{R}^{d}$.

 \begin{proof} A sample $\mX^{j} \sim \mu_{\theta}(\mX)$ is realized from an SCM by first sampling from the model the values for the root nodes and then generating the data for the remaining nodes via ancestral sampling.
 If a sample $\mX^{j}$ is indeed generated by the model, we should be able to reconstruct $\mX^{j}$ via the mechanisms $f_{\theta}$, where every feature $\mX^{j}_{i}$ is only determined by the features corresponding to the parent nodes of node $i$, while the effect of the non-parental features is zero-ed out by $\rmW(f)$.

-In the finite-sample setting, one thus can view $\mX$ as its own parents and $\mX$ reconstructs itself deterministically i.e., $\mX = f_{\theta}(\mX)$.
+In practical implementation, amortized optimization is often employed where $f_{\theta}$ is parameterized with a single, yet deep neural network. $f_{\theta}$ is a sufficiently expressive function that can factor in the noise effect.
+In light of the insight, one thus can relax the setting by viewing $\mX$ as its own parents and $\mX$ reconstructs itself deterministically i.e., $\mX = f_{\theta}(\mX)$.